Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Perception-related edge cases

 \section{Perception-related edge cases}

-Perception is key to \iac{av}'s functionality, providing essential environmental understanding that guides its decision-making and planning.
-Perception systems process the data from multiple sensors, such as cameras or lidars, to create a machine-understandable representation.
-This section discusses the edge cases that can potentially mislead the perception system in detecting or classifying the surrounding objects.
-These methods belong to the broader category of \ac{ood} detection techniques for neural networks, which is an active research area encompassing tasks such as classification and semantic segmentation. \ac{ood} refers to data or scenarios that fall outside the expected distribution of inputs a model was trained on.

-\ac{ood} detection is not exclusively focused on automated driving but includes a variety of tasks, such as general image classification. \textcite{Yang2021GeneralizedSurvey} and \textcite{Salehi2022AChallenges} provide comprehensive surveys on \ac{ood} detection methods from a generic perspective.
-These surveys mainly address classification tasks, where an input image is assigned to a class.
-However, this approach is insufficient for \ac{ad}, as it requires handling multiple objects and their locations within a single input. \textcite{ChengChih-HongandLuttenberger2023RuntimePerception} leverage techniques from the formal methods to synthesize efficient monitors which still face similar challenges as mentioned above.
+Perception forms the foundation of \ac{av} functionality by providing environmental awareness for planning and control. {\cstart Perception-related edge cases are defined as scenarios where unusual environmental conditions, sensor limitations, or unexpected object appearances challenge the AV's ability to accurately detect, classify, or interpret its surroundings.
+These cases specifically involve the sensing and interpretation components of the AV system, distinguishing them from trajectory-related edge cases that directly affect motion planning and control.
+The methods used for detecting perception-related edge cases are frequently considered to belong to the broader category of out-of-distribution (OoD) detection techniques for neural networks.
+While existing surveys exist for generic OoD detection \cite{Yang2021GeneralizedSurvey, Salehi2022AChallenges, ChengChih-HongandLuttenberger2023RuntimePerception}, these are insufficient for automated driving's multi-object scenarios.
+This survey focuses specifically on methods relevant to automated driving.}

-In this survey, we specifically extract and discuss studies and methods most relevant to \ac{ad}.
-We divide the relevant methods into four parts: reconstructive and generative methods, confidence scores, feature extraction, and future prediction \cite{Breitenstein2020SystematizationDriving, Bogdoll2022AnomalySurvey}. \cref{tab:summary_perception} provides an overview of the different categories of methods for detecting perception-related edge cases in \ac{av} systems, summarizing the key publications and their primary characteristics.
+We divide these methods into four parts: reconstructive and generative methods, confidence scores, feature extraction, and future prediction \cite{Breitenstein2020SystematizationDriving, Bogdoll2022AnomalySurvey}. \cref{tab:summary_perception} provides an overview of the different categories of methods for detecting perception-related edge cases in \ac{av} systems.
 In the next subsections, we take a deeper look into these studies and synthesize them.